geotools/geotools/docs/user/tutorial/feature/csv2shp.rst

 Things to note:

-* We check that we have read-write access by confirming our FeatureSource object implements the FeatureStore methods
+* We check that we have read and **write** access by confirming our FeatureSource object implements the FeatureStore methods
 * Take a moment to check how closely the shapefile was able to match our template (the SimpleFeatureType TYPE).
 Compare this output to see how they are different.
 * The SimpleFeatureStore that we use to do this expects a FeatureCollection object, so we wrap our list of features in a ListFeatureCollection.
-* The use of transaction commit() to safely write out the features in one go.
+* The use of :code:`transaction.commit()` to safely write out the features in one go.

   .. literalinclude:: /../src/main/java/org/geotools/tutorial/feature/Csv2Shape.java
      :language: java